 1. Place the eggs in a small saucepan, add water to cover, cover the pan, and bring to a boil over high heat.
 Turn off the heat and let sit for 9 minutes.
 Drain and add cold water to cool.
 Peel and set aside.

 2. Melt the butter in a large pot over medium heat.
 Add the water and scallions, stir to mix, and cook, still over medium heat, until the scallions are thoroughly wilted, about 5 minutes.

-3. Add half the spinach to the pot, cover, and cook until the spinach wilts enough to make room for the second half, 2 or 3 minutes.
-Add the remaining spinach and garlic, cover, and cook again until wilted down, 2 or 3 minutes.
+4. Add half the washed spinach to the pot, cover, and cook until the spinach wilts enough to make room for the second half, 2 or 3 minutes.
+Add the remaining washed spinach and the garlic, cover, and continue cooking until the leaves are completely wilted down, 2 or 3 minutes.

 5. Add the broth and salt, stir to mix, and bring to a boil over medium-high heat.
 Lower the heat to maintain a brisk simmer, partially cover, and cook until the spinach is limp and cooked through, about 10 minutes.